skeeto/enchive/README.md

-# Enchive : Encrypted personal archives
+# Enchive : encrypted personal archives

 Enchive is a tool encrypts files to yourself for long-term archival.
 It's intended as a focused, simple alternative to more complex